 If you’re feeling particularly brave, you might have spent some time thinking about how to use Ubuntu as your new, main operating system, replacing Windows entirely.
 For this, you will need to understand how you can migrate your data from Windows to Ubuntu , assuming that is the version you’re going to be switching to.

 Which Linux Version Should You Choose?

-As you’re probably aware, several flavours of Linux are available.
+As you’re probably aware, several flavors of Linux are available.
 Some are intended for hardcore enthusiasts, while others come with a Windows-esque user interface, designed to help newcomers to the platform ease their way in.

 Ubuntu is a happy medium between the two types of Linux distribution, and while the remainder of this guide applies specifically to Ubuntu, there is no reason why you shouldn’t take a look at our list of the best Linux distributions and try some alternatives.

-Get Started: Test with Live CD or Virtual Machine
+Install Ubuntu Linux With a Live CD or Virtual Machine

-Do this by inserting the disc, rebooting your PC and selecting Try Ubuntu without any change to your computer from the boot menu.
+Do this by inserting the CD or USB stick, rebooting your PC and selecting Try Ubuntu without any change to your computer from the boot menu.
 Soon Ubuntu will appear, giving you the chance to try out the apps and become more familiar with everything before making the decision to install.

 Not all Linux distributions have a live mode, so check the documentation if you’re looking at an option other than Ubuntu.

-For ease of switching between Windows and Ubuntu, meanwhile, as well as testing the OS at your convenience without the somewhat inflexible presence of the Live CD (you can’t switch to Windows easily when running a Linux distro from the DVD), you may instead consider using a virtual machine.
+For ease of switching between Windows and Ubuntu, meanwhile, as well as testing the OS at your convenience without the somewhat inflexible presence of the Live CD (you can’t switch to Windows easily when running a Linux distro from the drive), you may instead consider using a virtual machine.

 Using a virtual machine is an easy way to try Ubuntu Linux.
 If you’d like to go with that option, have a look at our detailed VirtualBox guide .

-Dual Booting Windows 8 and Ubuntu
+Dual Booting Windows and Ubuntu Linux

-The answer here is to dual boot Ubuntu with Windows , which is essentially done by creating a new partition on your computer’s hard disk drive and installing the Linux OS into this, as explained in our Windows/Ubuntu dual booting tutorial.
+The answer here is to dual boot Ubuntu with Windows , which is essentially done by creating a new partition on your computer’s hard disk drive and installing the Linux OS into it.
+By doing this, you install Ubuntu alongside Windows, on the same machine.

 Following installation, you’ll see a boot menu each time you boot or restart your computer, with your preferred operating system selected using the arrow buttons on the keyboard.

 In the unlikely event that you realize that Ubuntu Linux doesn’t cut the mustard for you and your productivity takes a terrible nosedive, the best thing that you can do is switch back to Windows.

 However, if you installed Ubuntu to dual boot alongside Windows, then you might be happier switching back to the primary operating system and deleting Ubuntu from your HDD.
-Fortunately this is relatively straightforward and can be done safely, without any loss of data.
+Fortunately, this is relatively straightforward and can be done safely, without any loss of data.

 The process involves backing up your Linux data to an external device, then switching to Windows to delete the partition and restore the MBR.